-Bearing in mind the largest number of people immigrated to South Africa ever at one time was between 1856 and 1873 when tens of thousands of immigrants came from England.
-Most of them came to work on the expanding harbours and extensive railways systems.
+Bearing in mind the largest number of people who immigrated to South Africa at one time was between 1856 and 1873 when tens of thousands of immigrants came from England.
+Most of them came to work on the expanding harbours and extensive railway systems.

 From 1870 onwards emigration to the colony peaked following the discovery of gold and diamonds.

 By 1870 virtually all emigrants went by steamship.
 Competition between the steamship companies helped, to some extent, to improve conditions for the emigrants.
-From about 1900 third class cabins began to replace the steerage accommodation.
+From about 1900 third-class cabins began to replace steerage accommodation.
 Accommodation was still basic, but it was a considerable improvement.